 Designing a reliable test strategy requires broad, strategic thinking.
 The goal of verification is to ensure you release a best-quality system that meets customer expectations as documented in your early design concept and requirements gathering phases.
 To maximize the value of your test process, test your product objectives early.

-Design a Repeatable, Reliable Test Management Strategy with Jama
+Design a Repeatable, Reliable Test Management Strategy Against Design

 - Provide mechanisms to trace tests to product objectives and their associated costs, risks and priorities.

 - Engage all stakeholders (customers, developers, testers, requirements engineers and product managers).

 - Allow large enterprises to coordinate, track and manage many software testing projects and teams across multiple locations.